Toy Soldiers (song): Chart performance

 The song spent two weeks at number one on the US Billboard Hot 100 and in New Zealand while peaking within the top ten of the charts in both Australia and the United Kingdom.
 On Billboards year-end chart for 1989, "Toy Soldiers" placed number 29.
 It was Martika's only number-one single in the US, and her highest-ranking single in the United Kingdom.
 The single was certified gold in the United States by the Recording Industry Association of America (RIAA).

 In March and April 2009, VH1 ran a countdown of the 100 Greatest One-Hit Wonders of the 80s.
 "Toy Soldiers" placed at number 67 on the countdown, although Martika had three other top 40 hits: "More Than You Know" (number 18); "I Feel the Earth Move" (number 25); and "Love...
 Thy Will Be Done" (number 10).

 Critical reception

-Bryan Buss of AllMusic retrospectively reviewed the Martika album, stating "the big hit single, 'Toy Soldiers', works with its childlike vocals and lyrics, creating a haunting, effective dichotomy with its subject of drug addiction."
+Bryan Buss of AllMusic (AMG) retrospectively reviewed the Martika album, stating "the big hit single, 'Toy Soldiers', works with its childlike vocals and lyrics, creating a haunting, effective dichotomy with its subject of drug addiction."
 Buss also highlighted the song as an album standout by labeling it an AMG Pick Track.
 Another editor, Rob Theakston, labeled the song as an AMG Pick Track on the 2005 compilation Toy Soldiers: The Best of Martika.
 Harriet Dell from Smash Hits wrote, "It's a lovely song nevertheless, with a catchy nursery rhyme chorus sung by lots of cissy voiced kids".